RoyElkabetz/CityLearn-MAD-CATS/README.md

 ## Alternative Rule-based solution
-A set of rules defines the next move for each building independently (locally), based on the next hour prediction.
+Alternatively, when not using search, we use a set of rules that defines the next move for each building independently (locally), based on the next hour prediction.
 The rules were defined to "flatten" the net consumption curve (closing the temporal gap / phase-shift between peak production and peak demand), and by this to minimize the utility:
 - If the next hour production is higher than the consumption, the battery is charged by the extra amount.